mylk/termrea/README.md

 Also, currently the feed fetching mechanism of liferea is used, which means that liferea has to run
 along with termrea.
 I prefer to run it on a [framebuffer](https://github.com/mylk/tools/blob/master/liferea-xvfb.sh), instead of the actual X session.

-Last but not least, currently to manage the RSS feeds (create and delete only) you have to use liferea.
+Last but not least, currently to manage the RSS feeds (create only) you have to use liferea.

 What termrea does by its own: